SomebodyNamedKyeler/GoogleSnakeMouseMovement/README.md

 Control Google Snake with your mouse.
 Here is how to do it:

-First, Copy the code in the file named GS Code
+First, Copy the code in the file named JS Code

 2: Right click on your bookmarks bar.